manosakpujiha/ClubRecipee/README.md

 - **Robust Error Handling:**
   - Middleware for handling errors, validation, and feedback through flash messages.
 - **Scalable Data Storage:**
-  - MongoDB used for storing recipes, user profiles, and session data.
+  - MongoDB is used for storing recipes, user profiles, and session data.

 ---